xzssyy/skillmap/README.md

 ![img.png](./public/img.png)

-This is tool developed with React and D3.js.\
+This tool developed with React and D3.js.\
 React Components are used to control the dynamic display of force diagram created by D3 force simulation.

 ![Alt Text](./public/example.gif)